nicktan01/smelli-belli/journals/jaiden.md

 After finishing up what we had planned for the employee service, I helped Jordan and Cindy with the Customer views.

+## June 6, 2022
+Today I worked on:

+- fixing pollers and cleaning up the backend

+I worked with Elliot in a live share to iron out some issues we were having with the pollers for both employee and customer services.
+One problem just kept leading to another but we eventually got them all sorted out after reviewing sections of code in basically every service.

+Elliot and I reexperienced the pains of needing to remove volumes and recompose containers in order to get a clean database, and still be able to test that all our data was valid and able to be shared across services.
+Overall, I think we are pretty much done with the backend aside from maybe implementing some code Curtis showed us to verify that users are logged in or logged out.